pofengliu/devops-notes/pages/Type of Bugs.md

                                                                                                                                                                                ~ Donald Firesmith
   #+END_QUOTE
 - Three types of bug:
-  * Implementation bugs
   * Incorrect specifications
   * Missing specifications
+  * IM

-  With upfront design skills like "Specification by Example", we can tackle the 50% of bugs.
+  With upfront design skills like "Specification by Example", we can tackle the 50% of bugs, which is part of our quality strategy!